Car Insurance in Nebraska: $1,675/yr

 How Nebraska stacks up

 At $1,675 per year for full coverage, Nebraska drivers pay 6% less than the national average of $1,789.
+That makes it the 25th most expensive state across 50 states + D.C. in our 2026 ranking.
 Hail and tornado claims are the dominant factor; comprehensive coverage matters.

 Premiums vary widely within Nebraska based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.